 Ghana: An Acclaimed Christian Country With No Christian Philosophy.
 Pt #Two

-Sadly, contradiction is most visible in contemporary politics.
+Sadly, this contradiction is most visible in contemporary politics.
 Christianity and politics become a dangerous mixture when politicians abandon principles such as “As Unto the Lord” and “Thus Saith the Lord” in exchange for self-preservation, greed, power, and partisan convenience.
 The moment leadership shifts from service to self-interest, hypocrisy is born.
 And hypocrisy has always been the offspring of selfish ambition disguised as public service.

 Ghana loudly proclaims Christ, yet corruption continues to flourish within sections of public institutions.
 We preach righteousness but tolerate bribery.
 We celebrate prayer while institutional injustice persists.
 We construct impressive cathedrals, yet neglect the moral conscience required to sustain a just society.